-Hearing “you have cancer” is a stop-you-in-your-tracks moment; ask any cancer patient and they likely recall it with an oxymoronic “hazy clarity”.
+Hearing "you have cancer" is a stop-you-in-your-tracks moment; ask any cancer patient and they likely recall it with an oxymoronic "hazy clarity".
 You may remember exactly where you were, what you were doing, or something randomly notable about the surroundings.
-You’ll likely forget a large chunk of the details that were thrown your way.
+You'll likely forget a large chunk of the details that were thrown your way.
 Fear usually creeps in after a skin cancer diagnosis.

 That clarity gets fuzzier once comprehension of diagnosis takes shape.
 You are about to dive into biology that will leave you scrambling to remember high school basics, and almost certainly have you pulling up Doctor Google.
 Medical jargon is difficult to comprehend with a clear head and a doctorate.
 When it's your body, your diagnosis, your FUTURE, lengthy Latin-based phrases are confusing and intimidating.